Qubit-xyz/Qubit.z3/README.md

 ## How to install Qubit's neuromorphic framework

-If you are interested in developing in Qubot and modifying Qubit's source code, we recommend cloning the repository and using `poetry` to setup Qubit.
+If you are interested in developing in Qubit and modifying Qubit's source code, we recommend cloning the repository and using `poetry` to setup Qubit.
 You will need to install the `poetry` Python package.